firelightrpg/PilotWave/README.md

 ### Movement

 Pilot Wave uses a grid for personal, vehicle and space combat.
-In personal combat, one square is 1.5 meters, in vehicle combat, 15 meters feet and in space combat, 1.5km.
+In personal combat, one square is 1.5 meters, in vehicle combat, 15 meters feet and in space combat, 15km.
 Other scales may be used, depending on the situation.

 If movement is combined with another action, that action receives one or more shifts.
-Walking speed is 5 squares and any skill or attack suffers a Poor (-1) shift.
-Trotting speed is 10 squares and imposes a Terrible (-2) shift.
-Running speed is 20 squares +/- Physique and imposes an Awful (-3) shift.
+Walking speed is 5 hexes and any skill or attack suffers a Poor (-1) shift.
+Trotting speed is 10 hexes and imposes a Terrible (-2) shift.
+Running speed is 20 hexes +/- Physique and imposes an Awful (-3) shift.
 The shift applies to actions by you, or against you, if Countered.

 <!-- TOC --><a name="personal-combat"></a>